1975 Dime Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 History of The 1975 Dime

-By 1975, nearly three decades had passed since the Roosevelt dime’s introduction.
-The coin that originally symbolized hope in the fight against polio now circulated through a nation facing different challenges.
+By 1975, nearly thirty years had passed since the dime’s introduction.
+The coin that once symbolized hope in the fight against polio now circulated through a nation facing economic stagflation — the rare combination of high unemployment and high inflation occurring simultaneously.

 Also Read: Top 100 Most Valuable Roosevelt Dimes Worth Money List